benjamimgois/goverlay/README.md

 #### Ubuntu

 To install goverlay in Ubuntu (20.04 and up) and derivatives use the PPA from Martin Wimpress.
-Run the following commands as root:
+Run the following commands:

 ```bash
 sudo add-apt-repository ppa:flexiondotorg/mangohud